Academic Building, HC 221

 Fairfield, CT 06825

-The major in English is concerned with the attempt to communicate, both orally and in writing.
-A variety of courses in literature, writing, speech/communications and drama is offered to develop skills for reading analytically, writing clearly and effectively, and expressing thoughts cogently, while providing a foundation experience in a broad spectrum of literature.
+The English program at Sacred Heart University is concerned with the attempt to communicate, both orally and in writing.
+A variety of courses in literature, writing, speech/communications and drama is offered to develop skills for reading analytically, writing clearly and effectively, and expressing thoughts cogently, while providing a foundational experience in a broad spectrum of literature.

-The English faculty at Sacred Heart is dedicated to the ideal of providing a solid, well-balanced curriculum for our majors.
-Thus the curriculum balances theory and practice, oral and writing communication, and a common core with concentration in special areas of interest.
+The English faculty at Sacred Heart are dedicated to the ideal of providing a solid, well-balanced curriculum for our majors.
+The curriculum balances theory and practice, oral and writing communication, and a common core with concentration in special areas of interest.
 We seek to share our love of the written and spoken word while at the same time preparing students for professional life upon graduation from the University.
 Our goals include: